D3w4r/coding_sans/README.md

-# BeerFilter app for Codiing Sans
+# BeerFilter app for Coding Sans

 The repository contains a JAVA application, which processes a flow of data.